Sankara Nethralaya

-Sankara Nethralaya is a not-for-profit missionary institution for ophthalmic care (i.e., an eye hospital) headquartered in Chennai, India.
-In the name "Sankara Nethralaya", "Sankara" is a reference to Lord Shiva and "Nethralaya" means "The Temple of the Eye".
-Sankara Nethralaya receives patients from India and abroad.
-Sankara Nethralaya has over 1000 employees and serves around 1500 patients per day, performing over 100 surgeries per day.
-The annual revenue as per the taxes is close to US$100 million.
+Sankara Nethralaya is a non-profit missionary institution for ophthalmic care headquartered in Chennai, India.

 Sankara Nethralaya was rated among the top four ophthalmic institutions worldwide in 2020 by Newsweek.
-Nani A. Palkivala, former Indian ambassador to United States, described Sankara Nethralaya as the "Best managed charitable organization in India".
+Nani A. Palkivala, former Indian ambassador to United States, described Sankara Nethralaya as the "Best managed charitable organization in India."

 History

 In 1976 when addressing a group of doctors, Sri Jayendra Saraswathi, the Sankaracharya of the Kanchi Kamakoti Peetam spoke of the need to create a hospital.
 Under the leadership of Sengamedu Srinivasa Badrinath, a group of philanthropists founded a charitable not-for-profit eye hospital.

-On Vinayaka Chaturthi, 6 September 1978, considered an auspicious day, the hospital came into existence.
-It was named Sankara Nethralaya, which means "The Temple of the Eye".
-In a function held at the premises of the Vijaya Hospital with Semmangudi Srinivasa Aiyer offering the prayer, T. Agarwal inaugurated the project.
+On Vinayaka Chaturthi, 6 September 1978, the hospital came into existence.
+It was named Sankara Nethralaya, or "The Temple of the Eye".

-Currently, Sankara Nethralaya has five locations in Chennai and has services at Mukundapur in Kolkata, Rameshwaram and Tirupati in Andhra Pradesh, Guwahati in Assam and has plans to expand in more states and possibly other countries.

-Sankara Nethralaya has various fellowships in ophthalmology such as vitreo retina, glaucoma, cornea, and so forth and also has various fellowships and certificate courses in optometry such as binocular vision, vision therapy, contact lens, low vision, and so forth.

-Bachelor of Optometry (B.Optom) courses are run here in collaboration with SASTRA University, Tanjavur.

-B.Sc. and M.Sc. in Medical Laboratory Technology (MLT), Master of Optometry (M.Optom) courses are run here affiliated to Tamil Nadu Dr. M.G.R.
-Medical University, Chennai.